d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ### Access control lists
 The ACL feature was created to give users the ability to selectively share files and folders with other users and groups.
-Before ACL’s are usable we need to install the needed package:
+Before ACL’s can be implemented we need to install the package:
 ```bash
 student@linux-ess:~$ sudo apt install acl
 ```
 When installed, it needs to be turned on when the filesystem is mounted.
 In our Ubuntu installation ACL’s are loaded by default.
 To add ACL’s to a file or folder, use the `setfacl` command.
 ACL’s can be viewed with the `getfacl` command.

-To add ACL’s you need to be the owner of the file or folder, if you are added by an ACL you will not be able to add ACL’s yourself.
+?> To add ACL’s you need to be the owner of the file or folder, if you are added by an ACL you will not be able to modify the ACL’s yourself.
-ACL permissions have precedence over the regular file permissions.
+?> ACL permissions have precedence over the regular file permissions.
-All ACL permissions are cumulative, this means if we are in 2 groups that are added to a file with ACL’s.
+?> All ACL permissions are cumulative, this means if we are in 2 groups that are added to a file with ACL’s.
 One with r-- rights and one with rwx rights, we will have rwx rights.

 With the `setfacl` command, we’ll be able to modify (-m) or delete (-x) ACL’s.